-Prior to age 17, The district provides information to parents and students concerning transfer of rights.
+Prior to age 17, The member districts provide information to parents and students concerning transfer of rights.
 This information includes brochures for transition information, rights and also discussion of guardianship as appropriate.
 Website from state is provided to parents.

 • The IEP team; 300.321; ARSD 24:05:27:01.01